HestHub/nix-config/blog.md

 next up - virtualization and VPN

-Im using [Tailscale](https://tailscale.com/) for a private network between my machine, and setting up this in nix is a oneliner service addition:
+I'm using [Tailscale](https://tailscale.com/) for a private network between my machine, and setting up this in nix is a oneliner service addition:

 Virtualization with podman is handled in its own "domain" called "Virtualisation":
 [Wiki](https://wiki.nixos.org/wiki/Podman)